IBM/iot-predictive-analytics/README.md

 The steps below explain that.

-* In section 3.1.2 of Watson Studio Jupyter notebook (not this README file), Insert (replace) your own Object storage file credentials to read the 'iotpredict_config.txt' configuration file
+* In section 3.1.2 of Jupyter Notebook (not this README file), Insert (replace) your own Object storage file credentials to read the 'iotpredict_config.txt' configuration file
 ![png](doc/images/ipredict_insert_jsonconn.png)